 Many people mistakenly think that those who get plastic surgery are vain and obsessed with perfection.

-Even those cosmetic procedures that aim to improve one’s appearance can serve a very important purpose for the recipient.
-Mothers who have been through a tremendous amount of physical and emotional pain during pregnancy, birth, and post-pregnancy may regain their self-confidence with amommy makeover.
+Even those cosmetic plastic surgery procedures that aim to improve one’s appearance can serve a very important purpose for the recipient.
+Breast augmentation is a cosmetic surgery that is often far more than vanity.
+There are women who have felt self conscious about the size of their breasts for years.
+Breast augmentation helps realize their dream and a great sense of self confidence.
+Mothers who have been through a tremendous amount of physical and emotional pain during pregnancy, birth, and post-pregnancy may regain their self-confidence with a mommy makeover.
 Those who have worked diligently for months, or even years, to achieve and maintain a healthy body weight can benefit greatly from excess skin removal.
-Helping someone achieve the appearance they want, is more than just vanity.
+Helping someone achieve the appearance they want through reconstructive surgery is more than just vanity.

-While any professional with a valid medical license can technically perform plastic surgery,only board-certified plastic surgeonshave the training, experience, and certifications to complete plastic surgeries.
+While any professional with a valid medical license can technically perform cosmetic surgery, only board-certified plastic surgeons have the training, experience, and certifications to complete plastic surgeries.
+This is true whether you are considering laser hair removal, a breast surgery, facial surgery or a body contouring procedure.
 Board Certified Plastic Surgeons will also have hospital privileges so that they can take care of you in the event of a complication or emergency.

 Myth #3 – Patients of plastic surgery are all rich and glamorous.